Okunade-Daniel/Everlend-Loan-Analysis/README.md

-# Everlend-Loan-Analysis
+# Everlend Loan Analysis
-In the realm of financial services, EverLend stands out as a data-driven powerhouse.
+EverLend stands out as a data-driven powerhouse in the world of financial service.
 Leveraging an extensive repository of loan records, I delve into the exploration of Everlend's borrowers’ experiences.
 Each data point narrates a unique story—a tale of financial decisions, creditworthiness, loan dynamics, credit scores, financial missteps and duality of repayment.

 ### Goal:
 The aim for this analysis is to discover insights that empower informed lending decisions and enhance EverLend's lending strategies.